noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Techniques
 ##### Archival Footage
 Instead of a reenactment, or a retelling, the documentary pulls actual footage of each boy's interrogation.
+This immerses viewers as the people they see are no longer just actors playing a role, but real people being taken advantage of
 ##### Editing
 The documentary takes specific moments from the boys individual interrogations that highlight how the police broke them down and manipulated them.